phantomx999/Program-Design/HW/HW00/README.md

-This can be done by following the instructions listed on this page - https://help.github.com/enterprise/2.12/user/articles/generating-an-ssh-key/ Unfortunately xclip is not installed on the lab machines, so you can copy the results from the command line after typing out the public key as follows:
+This can be done by following the instructions listed on this page - https://help.github.com/enterprise/2.12/user/articles/generating-an-ssh-key/

+You will then need to add the key to your github profile from the documentation (https://help.github.com/enterprise/2.12/user/articles/adding-a-new-ssh-key-to-your-github-account/).
+Unfortunately xclip is not installed on the lab machines, so you can copy the results from the command line after typing out the public key as follows:

     % cat ~\.ssh\id_rsa.pub